Bangai-O Spirits: Development

 In a rare breach of the company's usual secrecy about future plans, developer Yoshiyuki Matsumoto first hinted at a sequel to Bangai-O in a 2003 interview on Sega's website to promote the game Astro Boy: Omega Factor.
 When asked what game he would like to create next, he said he would like to "carry out Bakuretsu Muteki Bangai-O's revenge".

 Treasure began working on a concept demo before a publisher was involved.
 Full production followed the completion of their previous handheld release, Bleach: Dark Souls.
 When publisher ESP approached them about a possible collaboration, Bangai-O seemed like a logical fit.
 It was demonstrated at Tokyo Game Show in September.

-The game has been released in North America by D3 Publisher of America on August 12, 2008.
+The game was released in North America by D3 Publisher of America on August 12, 2008.

-Treasure has handled the localization for the game in-house, adding features they did not have time to include in the Japanese release.
+Treasure handled the localization for the game in-house, adding features they did not have time to include in the Japanese release.
 Treasure previously did this with the North American version of Astro Boy: Omega Factor, which featured new enemies, difficulty modes, and refined level layouts, and is generally considered a stronger product than the original Japanese version.